Assets¶

 - Name consistently: Include environment, role, and sequence in asset names for easy identification.

 - Use clusters: Group related assets (e.g., web cluster, database cluster) to simplify management.
+Assign applications to member hosts, not to the cluster itself.

 - Use the Relations tab: Connect assets to OPEX/CAPEX items, contracts, and projects for financial visibility.